‘Rapid increase’ in global wind speeds

 If this trend were to persist for at least another decade, wind power would rise to an overall increase of 37 per cent.

-“This rapid increase in global wind speeds is certainly good news for the power industry,” said co-author of the study Dr Adrian Chappell from Cardiff University’s School of Earth and Ocean Sciences.
+“This rapid increase in global wind speeds is certainly good news for the power industry,” said co-author of the study Dr Adrian Chappell from Cardiff University’s School of Earth and Environmental Sciences.

 In the study, the team also examined the potential reasons why wind speeds had declined and then increased.
 Previous studies have proposed that the slowing down was linked to increased ‘roughness’ on the surface of the Earth, caused by urbanization and vegetation changes, which acts almost like a filter and slows wind speeds down.